Veterinary Clinical Reference · EBPT

 Purification Therapies

-Evidence-based guidance for hemodialysis, hemoperfusion, and therapeutic plasma exchange in the management of acute toxicoses in dogs, cats, and horses — synthesizing IRIS guidelines and peer-reviewed veterinary literature.
+Evidence-based guidance for hemodialysis/hemofiltration, hemoperfusion, and therapeutic plasma exchange in the management of acute toxicoses in dogs, cats, and horses — synthesizing IRIS guidelines and peer-reviewed veterinary literature.

 3 EBPT Modalities